 Sitting majestically on the beachfront, the hotel is housed in two buildings, one of them, UNESCO Heritage site Mambo Msiige, a building steeped

 in history and grace, dating back to the 17th century.
-Mambo Msiige is a striking example of a traditional Zanzibari mansion with its Omani style arches, intricately carved wooden doors and lovely courtyard.
-Mambo Msiige sits on the most westerly point of the Shangani beach front in the heart of Stone Town.
+Mambo Msiige is a striking example of a traditional Zanzibari mansion with its Omani style arches, intricately carved wooden doors and lovely courtyards.
+Mambo Msiige sits on the most westerly point of the Shangani beachfront in the heart of Stone Town.

 Zanzibar and the island is defined by its intricate tapestry of people, history, culture and tradition, tightly woven into its very being.
 The Portuguese, having arrived on the island during the 15th century, remained there until the end of the 17th century, before being ousted by the Omani Arabs.
 Then, in 1840, Sultan Said moved his court from Muscat to Zanzibar.
 This marked the true beginnings of Park Hyatt Zanzibar.
 Mambo Msiige was built between 1847 and 1850 by Sheikh Salim bin Bushir bin Salim al Harthi, a wealthy and prominent Swahili tradesman from a prominent Omani tribe and a dear friend of SeyyidSaid, the then ruler of Zanzibar.
 The story goes that Sheikh Salim built Mambo Msiige to compete with two rich friends, Sheikh Abdalla and Sheikh Suleyman Habib.
 It remains the only building of the original three still standing.
 Sadly, Sheikh Salim became embroiled in the failed 1859 coup of Seyyid Bargash and Seyyid Majid confiscated the mansion.
 He was later executed in December 1889.